PropTechTools/PTT-API-Solutions/README.md

 ### Web-testing-environment
-The PTT API can also be tested with this [web testing environment](https://api.proptechtools.de).
+The PTT API can also be tested here: [https://api.proptechtools.de](https://api.proptechtools.de).